Core Course

-The Intermed program has been developed around 5 streams
+The Intermed program was initially developed around 5 streams

 1. Aspects of medical mission.